Not only the consuming part, but also the preparation of it.

 the ones who do not meet the set requirements.
 Not those already earning

-a living income but those the farthest from it.
 Our goal at Moyee is to usher in a Fourth Wave of coffee,

 where the focus is not only on quality but also on radical impact.